 Julie Jensen MSW, LCSW holds a Master’s Degree in Social Work from the University of Wisconsin-Milwaukee and is credentialed as a Licensed Clinical Social Worker.
 Julie has over 18 years’ experience working in the Child Welfare system.
 She also has experience providing intensive in-home family therapy, mobile crisis intervention services, counseling services to victims of crime, outpatient mental health services to children and their families, and therapeutic services to older adults experiencing depression and anxiety.
 Julie uses a Cognitive Behavioral approach and is available to see adults as well as adolescent females with depression, anxiety, and victimization issues.
 Julie provides therapy sessions for community members in our Merrill office.

 Erinn is a Licensed Professional Counselor with a Substance Abuse Specialty.
-Erinn’s expertise includes individual, family, and group therapy to address a wide variety of issues including anxiety, depression, relationship issues, parenting concerns, abuse and other trauma history, grief and loss, substance abuse, and other mental health concerns.
-Erinn also provides play therapy for children ages 3 yrs. and up.
+Erinn’s expertise includes providing individual, family, and group therapy to address a wide variety of issues including anxiety, depression, relationship issues, LGBT struggles, parenting concerns, abuse and other trauma history, grief and loss, substance abuse, and other mental health concerns.
+Erinn provides play therapy for children ages 3 yrs. and up and is trained in Theraplay-based methods to promote healthy attachment in children and adults.
+She is also trained in EMDR (Eye Movement Desensitization and Reprocessing) to help individuals that struggle with adjustment concerns and trauma.
 Erinn’s philosophy is grounded in interpersonal and cognitive behavioral therapy techniques, as well as mindfulness.
 Erinn is an open-minded individual who provides empathy and guidance to her clients working through difficult moments in their lives.

 Marjorie is a Licensed Professional Counselor with a Master degree in Clinical Mental Health Counseling.
 She also has a Master of Public Health and is a Certified Health Education Specialist.
 Marjorie enjoys working with children ages 9 and over, adolescents, and adults of all ages, life stages, and both genders.
 Her areas of expertise include Eating Disorders & disordered eating, Attention Deficit Hyperactivity Disorder (ADHD), Depression, Anxiety, illness & health concerns, life transitions, grief, loss, trauma, and relationship challenges at school, work, or in marriage, partnership or family.